-Sometimes, the terms document management system (DMS) and content management system (CMS) are interchangeably.
+Sometimes, the terms document management system (DMS) and content management system (CMS) are used interchangeably.
 That’s understandable, because the two solutions have some of the same capabilities.
-When you take a closer look, you’ll find that they solve completely different business problems.
+But when you take a closer look, you’ll find that each one tackles different business needs and use cases.

 - Enable the creation of automated workflows.